GESIS Knowledge Graph

 Links between resources

-The figure above depicts indirect relationships with provenance.
-In the GESIS KG Ontology, we provide both direct relationships without provenance and indirect relationships with provenance—the former for easy querying, and the latter for capturing additional metadata about how the links were created.
+The figure above depicts links between different resource types with provenance.
+In the GESIS KG Ontology, we provide both links without provenance and links with provenance — the former for easy querying, and the latter for capturing additional metadata about how the links were created.
 Since the GESIS KG represents many-to-many (m:n) links between scientific resources and includes specific data about these links, additional classes for references and link metadata are incorporated into the data model.

 Class Subclass of